 - You will need a computer and a high-speed internet connection to complete the course.

 - Throughout these experiences, please share your personal examples and ideas so we can learn from each other.

 - Course: During the course, you will be asked to complete four assignments designed to track your work and notes.
 Plus, course quizzes are your opportunity to check your learning.
 Aim for at least an 80% on each quiz, but you can take each quiz as many times as you’d like.
 You’ll gain access to the course prior to the first webinar and continue to have access after the webinars are completed.

-- Discussions through Slack: A dedicated course workspace on slack encourages you to interact with and learn from other course participants by both making posts and responding to your peers.
+- Discussion Boards: A course discussion board encourages you to interact with and learn from other course participants by both making posts and responding to your peers.

 - Webinars: Webinars are your opportunity to interact with colleagues and learn about cutting-edge opportunities from experts.
 You can choose to attend one of two webinars offered weekly (6:00-7:00 pm ET on Tuesdays OR 11:30 am-12:30 pm ET on Wednesdays; you can choose to attend either session).
 Webinars start July 6 and end August 11.